- Only one Region of interest per project can be drawn.

 To remove the Region of interest:

-- Access the 2D or 3D View from the menu bar, the toolbar, or the keyboard shortcut.
-Select the Region of interest by clicking anywhere inside its area, so that the vertices become visible.
+- Open the 2D or 3D View via the menu bar, toolbar, or using the appropriate keyboard shortcut.

 - To remove the Region of interest, press Delete.